Plant Soil Conditioner Trial 9

 Some of the treatments such as 50% worm castings had capsicums set on them.

-The best performer in our trial (by a narrow margin) was the 10% chicken manure with a total of six capsicums set on the plants.
+The best performer in the trial (by a narrow margin) was the 10% chicken manure with a total of six capsicums set on the plants.

 Not surprisingly, the 50% chicken manure treatment had a negative impact on most of the seedlings.
 This was likely due to the high nitrogen content burning the roots of the freshly transplanted seedlings.
 Interestingly, one of the small seedlings survived the initial transplant shock and is now thriving in the conditions.
 The leaves on this plant are the darkest and it generally looks the healthiest.